NextLevel/NextLevel/README.md

 | &#128736; | simple media capture and editing API |
 | &#127744; | extensible API for image processing and CV |
 | &#128038; | [Swift 4](https://developer.apple.com/swift/) |

+Need a different version of Swift?
+* `4.2` - Target yoru Podfile to the `swift4.2` branch, https://github.com/NextLevel/NextLevel/tree/swift4.2
+* `4.0` - Target your Podfile to the latest release or master
+* `3.2` - Target your Podfile to release `0.6.3`, https://github.com/NextLevel/NextLevel/tree/swift3.2

 ## Documentation